Fundamentalist Christians form the conservative wing of

-The statement referring to LGBs not inheriting "the kingdom of God" implies that all LGBs will spend eternity in the torture chambers of Hell without any hope of relief because of their behavior while they were alive on Earth.
+The statement referring to LGB's not inheriting "the kingdom of God" implies that all LGB's who engage in same-gender sexual behavior while they were alive on Earth are not saved and will thus spend eternity in the torture chambers of Hell without any hope of relief .

 Evangelical Christianity is a broad tent and contains a range of

 diverse beliefs.
 Most regard fundamentalism as representing the

 conservative wing of evangelical Christianity, which in turn represents